onyx-platform/onyx/README.md

 without needing deduplication and an [`:onyx/uniqueness-key`](http://www.onyxplatform.org/docs/cheat-sheet/latest/#catalog-entry/:onyx/uniqueness-key) to be set.

+Triggers can now emit aggregates to downstream tasks [`:trigger/emit`](http://www.onyxplatform.org/docs/cheat-sheet/latest/#trigger-entry/:trigger/emit).

+**Breaking Change** Triggers must now include a [`trigger/id`](http://www.onyxplatform.org/docs/cheat-sheet/latest/#trigger-entry/:trigger/id) that is unique over the windows that it applies to.

 #### Performance

 Performance will be much better than 0.10.x in the future.
 Performance is currently limited by slow serialization and lack of batch messaging, however this will improve greatly before release.

-#### S3 / HDFS checkpointing
+#### S3 checkpointing

 ABS requires performant checkpointing to durable storage.
-The current checkpointing implementation checkpoints to ZooKeeper, which is much slower than the alternatives (S3/HDFS/etc), and has a 1MB maximum node size.
-The final 0.10.0 release will include checkpointing via alternative storage mechanisms.
+The default checkpointing implementation checkpoints to ZooKeeper, which is much slower than the alternatives (S3/HDFS/etc), and has a 1MB maximum node size.
+Please configure s3 checkpointing via the [`peer-config`](http://www.onyxplatform.org/docs/cheat-sheet/latest/#/peer-config).

 ### Deprecations